Qimmah Russo Flexes Biceps And Shows Off Buns Of Steel In Purple Workout Gear

 Qimmah wore a long-sleeved crop top that featured a small keyhole cutout in the back.
 The item of clothing hugged her form and showed off her incredible biceps as she flexed them in the first photo of the set.

-Her dark locks was straightened and slicked back into a ponytail.
+Her dark locks were straightened and slicked back into a ponytail.
 Golden blond highlights tipped her hair as it hung down over one shoulder in the second snap.
-As she posed with her hands behind her head, her flat stomach was also on display as Qimmah stretched her body and tilted her face toward the sun.
+As Qimmah posed with her hands behind her head, her flat stomach was also on display as she stretched her body and tilted her face toward the sun.

 “It [doesn’t] take much effort to look great when you worked hard to manifest it!,” a fan wrote, agreeing with Qimmah’s motivational caption.